 The group maintains several means of distributing information.
 These include: E-mail lists.
 An e-mail list is available to disseminate information to the group's graduate students.
-Please subscribe to this list and keep your address current, as described on page 6.
+Please subscribe to this list and keep your address current, as described on page 9.
 (An e-mail list is also available for the faculty.)

 Website.
-The group website is http://ggg.ucdavis.edu
+The group website is http://geography.ucdavis.edu

 Mailboxes.
-Individual mailboxes are available for GGG students in TB 105 (west of Walker Hall).
-You will need to check out a key for TB 105 from the Tool Room, 151 Walker Hall.
-The staff assistant oversees the mailboxes.
-Your major professor also provides mail services for you.
+Individual mailboxes are available for GGG students in 158 Hunt Hall.
+You will need to check out a key for 158 Hunt Hall from the LDA Program Representative located in 131 Hunt Hall.
+A \$10 deposit for each key is required.
+The program coordinator oversees the mailboxes.

 GGG Office Hours.
-GGG office hours will be posted on the door of Room 207 Walker Hall.
+GGG office hours will be posted on the door of 133 Hunt Hall.
 Paperwork also may be left in the graduate program coordinator's mailbox in Room 142 Walker Hall during normal business hours.